imason5/FitQuest/README.md

 - Contains the routes for the application, separated by concern.

 - auth.routes.js: authentication (sign up, log in, log out).
-  -profile.routes.js: routes for user profile page.
+- profile.routes.js: routes for user profile page
-  -session.routes.js: routes for session management (check if user is logged in, redirect to login page if not).
+- session.routes.js: routes for session management (check if user is logged in, redirect to login page if not).
-  -workout.routes.js: routes for workout data (create, edit, delete, view).
+- workout.routes.js: routes for workout data (create, edit, delete, view).

 #### middleware/